saboco/understanding-software-dynamics/chapter-2/answers.md

 fmul: 1000000 iterations, 2673888 cycles, 2.67 cycles/iteration
 fdiv: 1000000 iterations, 11722536 cycles, 11.72 cycles/iteration

-There were no noticable change
+There was no noticeable change